hopv/nola/README.md

-# Nola: Modular Liveness Verification by Later-Free Ghost State
+# Nola: Later-Free Ghost State for Verifying Termination

-Nola is a framework that enables _modular liveness verification_ by _higher-order ghost state_ with the _later modality cleared_.
+Nola is a framework for _later-free higher-order ghost state_, enabling termination verification in the presence of advanced features.

-It is fully mechanized in [Coq](https://coq.inria.fr/) with the [Iris](https://iris-project.org/) separation logic framework.
+It is fully mechanized in [Coq](https://coq.inria.fr/) as a library for the [Iris](https://iris-project.org/) separation logic framework.

-The name Nola comes from '_No_ *la*ter' and the nickname for New Orleans, Louisiana, US.
+The name Nola comes from '_No_ *la*ter' and the nickname for New Orleans, Louisiana, USA, in memory of POPL 2020 held in that city.

 - [Publication](#publication)
 - [Getting Started](#getting-started)